gr82morozr/codereview/README.md

     return True

 # -----------------------
-# Content Filtering
+# Content Filtering with Progress Callback (for MP)
 # -----------------------
-def process_file_content(input_file, from_ts, to_ts, config):
+def process_file_content_mp(input_file, from_ts, to_ts, config, progress_callback):
     """
-    Processes one file's content:
+    Processes one file's content and calls progress_callback(percentage) with progress.
     - Reads all lines and counts original lines.
     - Buffers lines until a valid timestamp is found.
-      - Discards all lines before the first line with a valid timestamp ≥ from_ts.
+    - Discards lines before the first line with a valid timestamp ≥ from_ts.
     - Stops processing when a line with a valid timestamp > to_ts is encountered.
     - Removes lines matching any CONTENT_EXCLUDE_REGEXP_PATTERN.
-      - Prints progress percentage (based on bytes processed) on the same line.
     Returns a tuple: (original_line_count, filtered_lines as list).
     """
     original_count = 0